astronomer/docs/learn/get-started-with-airflow-part-2.md

 ## Step 3: Add an Airflow variable

 After restarting your Airflow instance, you should not see the DAG import error from [Step 2](#step-2-add-a-provider-package).
-Next, you will need to add an Airflow variable to be used in the [GithubSensor](https://registry.astronomer.io/providers/apache-airflow-providers-github/versions/latest/modules/GithubSensor).
+Next, you need to add an Airflow variable to be used in the [GithubSensor](https://registry.astronomer.io/providers/apache-airflow-providers-github/versions/latest/modules/GithubSensor).

 [Airflow variables](airflow-variables.md) are key value pairs that can be accessed from any DAG in your Airflow environment.
 Because the variable `my_github_repo` is used in the DAG code with a default of `apache/airflow`, you'll need to create the variable and give it a value in the Airflow UI to wait for a commit in your own repository.

 1. Go to **Admin** > **Variables** to open the list of Airflow variables.
-It will be empty.
+Since no Airflow variables have been defined yet, it is empty.

     ![Screenshot of the Airflow UI with the Admin tab menu expanded to show the Variables option.](/img/tutorials/get-started-with-airflow-part-2_AdminVariables.png)